SleekPanther/knapsack-problem/README.md

 # 0-1 Knapsack Problem
 Implementation of the 0-1 (binary) Knapsack Problem
+Technically an NP-Hard problem, so this solution doesn't scale for large values of the Knapsack Capacity

 ## Optimal Substructure
 **w is the current max weight of the knapsack** (goes from 0 to W, the actual max weight of the knapsack)